Harpita-P/Storytopia-LLMObs/README.md

 ### 4. Adding Narration with Gemini Text-to-Speech (Optional)

-To make stories even more immersive and accessible to all readers, we offer optional **narrated playback** using **Gemini 2.5 Flash TTS**.
+To make stories even more immersive and accessible to all readers, we offer optional **narrated playback** using **Cloud TTS**.
 When a narration request is made (by clicking on the sound icon):

 1. The frontend sends story text to `/text-to-speech`.
-2. The backend invokes **Gemini Flash TTS**, generating expressive, child-friendly MP3 narration.
+2. The backend invokes **Gemini TTS**, generating expressive, child-friendly MP3 narration.
 3. The audio file is stored in **Cloud Storage**, and the returned URI allows the frontend to sync playback scene by scene.
 ---